nguyentruonglau/bank-marketing/Readme.md

    4) bank.csv with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with less inputs).
 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

-# How To Buil APP
+# How To Build APP

 ## Library